ertugrulcetin/re-frame-flow/README.md

 # Re-frame Flow

 **re-frame-flow** is a graph based visualization tool for re-frame event chains.
+Let's assume we clicked a login button and triggered a series of events. `login-fx -> http-fx -> some-fx -> some-db-handler ...` (event after event), so a path gets generated, re-frame-flow visualizes all paths in a graph.

 ![Re-frame Flow](imgs/re-frame-flow-example.png)